-The ham hock gets cut from the bottom part of the swine's leg and is also called the pork knuckle.
-It’s a thick, approximately 4-inch-long part of the leg that's encased with collagen, connective tissue, and a bit of meat, all surrounded by a thick layer of fat and skin.
+Ham hocks, also called pork knuckles, are cut from the bottom part of the swine's leg.
+They are thick, approximately four inches long, and part of the leg that's encased with collagen, connective tissue, and a bit of meat, all surrounded by a thick layer of fat and skin.
 While hefty, ham hocks aren't prime cuts of meat and tend to cost less than more popular options such as bacon, chops, and loin.
-One reason for the price discrepancy is the lack of actual meat to gnaw on and the time it takes to cook since most of the ham hock is comprised of skin, bone, fat, and collagen.

-Ham hock often gets cured with salt before getting smoked, a technique that lends a salty bacon-like flavor to the ingredient.
-Even without this process, the ham hock lends a rich porky flavor when cooked for a long time by stewing or braising.
-Ham hock is a popular ingredient in the American south.
-Commonly cooked with collards or pinto beans, the ham hocks add a smoky, meaty note that pairs well with these substantial foods.
-In Pennsylvania, ham hocks are the key ingredient in scrapple, a type of meatloaf popular with the Pennsylvania Dutch.
+Ham hocks are often cured with salt before being smoked, a technique that lends a salty bacon-like flavor.
+Even without this process, ham hocks lend a rich, porky flavor when cooked for a long time by stewing or braising.
+Ham hocks are used in cuisines from all over the world, including in the American south where they are commonly cooked with collards or pinto beans.

 How To Cook Ham Hocks